 - Place all veggies into a bowl, and drizzle with olive oil.

-- Place veggies on aluminum foil squares, and fold in to create a packet.
+- Place the veggies on the aluminum foil squares and fold in to create a packet.

-- Place on grill, or in oven, for 8-10 minutes on each side of the packet.
+- Place on the grill or in the oven for 8-10 minutes on each side of the packet.

 - To check the veggies, peel back one of the folds and check the potatoes.
-If the potatoes are done, the rest of the veggies should be done.
+Once the potatoes are done, the rest of the veggies should be done.

 When I was a kid, one of my favorite dinners was my Mom’s homemade nachos that we would have occasionally (usually on Friday night).
 This camping-friendly version is awesome!